 Many things can put you at higher risk for a fall, including certain medical conditions and poor dietary habits.

 Medical Risk Factors

-- Impaired musculoskeletal function, gait abnormality and osteoporosis
+- Impaired musculoskeletal function, gait abnormality, and osteoporosis

-- Depression, Alzheimer's disease and senility
+- Depression, Alzheimer's disease, and dementia

-- Arthritis, hip weakness and imbalance
+- Arthritis, hip weakness, and imbalance

 - Urinary and bladder dysfunction

 - Cancer that affects the bones

 - Age.
 The risk for a fall increases with age.
 Normal aging affects our eyesight, balance, strength, and ability to quickly react to our environment.